Specsight (“we”, “us”, “our”) is a product operated by Ola Piętka, a sole proprietorship (jednoosobowa działalność gospodarcza) registered in Poland.

 - Respond to support requests: Use your account information to help you when you contact us.

-4. Data Sharing and Sub-processors
+4. Data sharing and sub-processors

 We do not sell your personal data.
 We share data only with the following third-party services, strictly to operate Specsight: